-The team at Russell House have close working relationships with the schools that the children and young people attend.
-Where appropriate and by arrangement with the education setting, we will visit the children and see them in their school environment so we can share understanding about the child e.g. their behaviours.
+The team at Russell House will have close working relationships with the schools that the children and young people attend.
+Where appropriate and by arrangement with the education setting, we will visit the children and see them in their school environment so we can share understanding about the child e.g. their behaviours and communication methods.